comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/integrations/langchain.md

 # LangChain

-Comet provides seamless integration with LangChain, allowing you to easily log and trace your LangChain-based applications.
+Opik provides seamless integration with LangChain, allowing you to easily log and trace your LangChain-based applications.
 By using the `OpikTracer` callback, you can automatically capture detailed information about your LangChain runs, including inputs, outputs, and metadata for each step in your chain.

 <div style="display: flex; align-items: center; flex-wrap: wrap; margin: 20px 0;">
   <span style="margin-right: 10px;">You can check out the Colab Notebook if you'd like to jump straight to the code:</span>